Last updated on April 13th, 2018

 This is an essential guide for modern-day survival in both the wild and disaster.
 Written by a retired Navy SEAL, this book contains 100 skills relevant to civilians.
 It contains critical life-saving knowledge to help you stay safe in an emergency.

 SHTF Prepping: 100+ Amazing Tips, Tricks, Hacks & DIY Prepper Projects, Along with 77 Items You Need in Your STHF Stockpile Now! (by Kevin Moore)

 When shit hits the fan, would you know what to do?

 This book reveals the skills you need to master and the tools to keep on you always.
 It goes into detail on basic food and water survival, creating a bug-out bag, numerous tips and tricks to prepare your family for disaster and even contains an urban guide to prepping.

 Narration length: 2 hours and 20 minutes.

 For Body Language Enthusiasts – Reading People for Suspicion & Deception

 Find Out Anything from Anyone, Anytime: Secrets of Calculated Questioning from a Veteran Interrogator (by James Pyle & Maryann Karinch)

-Rather than a book on lie detection, this book helps you develop the skill of asking the right question.
-And to distill fact from gossip.
+Rather than an audiobook on lie detection, this helps you develop the skill of asking the right questions.
+From there, you learn to distil fact from gossip.

-The insight here is that interrogation is sometimes more effective as a conversation.
+The takeaway here is that conversation is far more effective as an interrogation method than aggressive questioning.